Kitefin shark: Description

 The kitefin shark has a moderately elongated body with a very short, rounded snout.
 The eyes and spiracles are large.
 The lips are thick with pleats or fringes, though are not modified to be suctorial.
 There are 16–21 tooth rows in the upper jaw and 17–20 tooth rows in the lower jaw.
 The upper teeth are small and spike-shaped, curving slightly towards the corners of the mouth.
 The lower teeth are very large, knife-shaped, and serrated, with their bases interlocking to form a continuous cutting surface.

 The first dorsal fin is slightly smaller and shorter-based than the second, and neither has spines.
 The first dorsal fin originates behind the free rear tip of the pectoral fins, while the second originates above the middle of the pelvic fin bases.
 The pectoral fins are short and rounded.
 The caudal fin has a prominent upper lobe with a well-developed notch near the tip, and a barely present lower lobe.
 The form and arrangement of the fins is similar to the Portuguese dogfish (Centroscymnus coelolepis), from which this species can be distinguished by the lack of fin spines.
 The dermal denticles are small and flat, with a single horizontal ridge ending in a point.

 The coloration is a uniform dark brown or gray, sometimes with faint black spots on the back.
 The fins have white or translucent trailing edges, and the tip of the caudal fin is black.
 An 90 cm long kitefin shark with partial albinism, lacking pigment on 59% of its body, was caught in the Gulf of Genoa in 2003.
 Unlike in a previous case of an albino Portuguese dogfish, the abnormal coloration of this individual had not diminished its ability to capture prey.
 Most kitefin sharks are 1.0–1.4 m long and weigh 8 kg; the maximum reported length is 1.6 m, possibly 1.8 m.

 The kitefin shark is the largest known shark that exhibits bioluminesce.
-The light is generated by photophores that consist of a single photocyte within in a cup-shaped pigmented cell, with lens cells on the surface.
+The light is generated by photophores that consist of a single photocyte within a cup-shaped pigmented cell, with lens cells on the surface.
 The bioluminesence is directed downwards from its front or belly.
 There are two hypotheses for the use of bioluminesence by D. licha; either it illuminates the sea floor while the shark is searching for prey, or it is used as a counter-illumination camouflage when approaching prey.